Rhythm (2000 film)

 Rhythm is a 2000 Indian Tamil-language romantic drama film written and directed by Vasanth and produced by V. Natarajan.
-The film stars Arjun and Meena with Jyothika, Ramesh Aravind, Lakshmi, Nagesh, and Manivannan in important roles.
+The film stars Arjun and Meena in the lead roles with Jyothika, Ramesh Aravind, Lakshmi, Nagesh, and Manivannan in important roles.
 The music was composed by A. R. Rahman, while cinematography was predominantly handled by P. S. Vinod, and Sreekar Prasad edited the film.

-Rhythm released on 15 September 2000.
-The film receiving positive reviews from critics and became a commercial success.
+Rhythm released on 15 September 2000 and became a commercial success.
 It was also dubbed and released in Telugu under the same title.

 Plot

 Karthikeyan is a photographer-editor working for The Indian Express in Mumbai, and Chitra is a bank employee.
 Both reside in Navi Mumbai.
 Karthik meets Chitra while opening a bank account, and while returning home, he again meets her on the train.
 He offers his seat as she is standing, but she does not want to accept it.
 During a train strike, he invites her to travel in an auto rickshaw together to reduce expenses, but she declines.
 When Chitra hesitates the next day to travel in the same train with Karthik, he becomes exasperated and explains that he only talked to her because both are from the same locality and both are Tamilians, and he promises her that he will never talk to her again.
 After some days Chitra voluntarily talks to him, and Karthik sees that her handbag was snatched.
-In return, accompanies her to the closest police station to report it.
+In return, he accompanies her to the closest police station to report it.
 Karthik invites Chitra to his home to meet his parents.

 Karthik's parents like Chitra a lot, and weeks later, Karthik's mother requests Chitra to tell Karthik to get married.
 When she conveys his parents' wish, Karthik tells her about his late wife Aruna.
 Five years earlier, Karthik was a police officer in Chennai, part of the bomb defusing squad.
 Though Aruna does not want Karthik to endanger his life as part of the job, she does not tell him to quit as she knows how much he loves his work.
 While Karthik and Aruna are in Tirupur to attend Aruna's friend's wedding, Karthik is pulled back to Coimbatore to defuse a bomb, which is accomplished successfully, but Karthik's colleague and friend Ajay ends up losing a leg on another assignment.
 Karthik goes to Chennai to meet Ajay, who tells him about Aruna's fears, and Karthik quits his job immediately.
 When he lets Aruna know, she decides to rush back home to meet Karthik, and leaves for Chennai by train.
 Due to a signalling error, her train collides head on with another train and she passes away.
 Karthik quit the police force entirely and moves to Mumbai.